JSAbrahams/mamba_doc/philosophy/01 general features.md

         def send_message(self: ConnectedServer, message: String): String

     type ConnectedServer isa Server where
-        connected else Err("Server is not connected")
+        self.connected else Err("Server is not connected")
 ```

 And we may then elsewhere implement this `Server` interface: